 There aren’t many glacier tour options from Fairbanks.
 Fairbanks sits in a large open valley with mountains in the background.
 Castner Glacier used to be a popular spot with the ice cave but it collapsed in 2022.

 Although Alaska has 3,844 named mountains (and many more unnamed), there are only 7 ski resorts in all of Alaska.

 Near Anchorage, Alyeska in Girdwood is the largest resort in the state.
-It’s also the best (okay, that’s just my opinion).

 It has one of the steepest North Faces in America, but don’t worry, you don’t have to take that route.